anoopsarkar/compilers-class/hw1.md

 The default lexer you were provided does work for this input.
 Run it and see:

-    # go to the answer directory and build the default decaflex (see instructions above)
+    # go to the answer directory and build your binary (see instructions above)
     ./decaflex < ../testcases/dev/default-passes.decaf

 The full list of tokens is provided in the section List of Tokens in the [Decaf specification](decafspec.html).